dfreeman/ember-cli-node-assets/README.md

 If you're including files in `vendor` just to `app.import` them later, you can specify an `import` key rather than a `vendor` one to automatically import them from the vendor directory.
 You can specify exactly the same options to `import` as you would specify to `vendor` (and the same shorthand options apply), with the exception that the `include` array cannot include globs.

 The configuration below is equivalent to all other sample `slick-carousel` config in this README, except that no manual `app.import` calls are required.
-Notice that the `import` paths are relative to the package root, just as they are for `vendor` — the calls to `import()` will automatically be prefixed with `vendor/<destDir>/`.
+Notice that the `import` paths are relative to the package root, just as they are for `vendor`.
+When ember-cli-node-assets calls `import()` for you, it will automatically prefix the paths with `vendor/<destDir>/`.

 ```js
 'slick-carousel': {